NAVAL OFFICERS SPOUSES CLUB BY-LAWS

 Section 1 – Governance

-a.
 The operation of Temptations By NOSC will be directed by the Temptations Committee Chair and the Temptations Operating Policies and Procedures which shall be approved by the Board.

-b.
 The Temptations budget will be reviewed annually and revised as needed by the Temptations Committee Chair and presented to the Board of Directors for approval.

 Monthly reports, including a balance sheet and profit and loss report, are to be presented to the Board of Directors at each meeting.

 Section 2 – Accounting Procedures and Funding

-a.
 Audits/Reviews will be conducted yearly after the end of the accounting year (July – June).